Librecast Multicast Sync Tool (lcsync)

 For local file syncing we walk the trees and compare the hashes to find which data blocks are different.

-To sync remote files, each file is split into blocks and a merkle tree is built by hashing the blocks using BLAKE2S.
+To sync remote files, each file is split into blocks and a merkle tree is built by hashing the blocks using BLAKE3.
 On the sending/server side, this tree is sent on Librecast Channel (IPv6 multicast group) that is formed from the hash of the filename.
 The receiver/client joins this channel, and receives the tree.
 If the client already has some data to compare, it builds a merkle tree of the destination file and uses this to quickly compare which blocks differ.
 It builds a bitmap with this information, and then joins the Channel(s) for the block(s) required which are sent by the server.

 There is no unicast communication with the server.
 There are no requests sent, and the server can sit behind a firewall which is completely closed to inbound TCP and UDP traffic.
 Instead, the server listens on a raw socket for Multicast Listener Discovery (MLD2) reports.
 It compares any MLD multicast group JOINs against the index it built on startup and finds matches for file (tree) and blocks.
 In this way, the server only sends data when at least one client is subscribed.
 If more clients want to download the data, the server need take no further action.
 Thus, the load on the server does not change at all, regardless of whether there is one client or a billion, nor is any additional bandwidth used.

-lcsync uses an experimental form of MLD triggering.
-Instead of using linked-lists for tracking multicast groups, as the Linux kernel does, I wanted to test something more scalable.
-There can potentially be 2112 multicast groups in IPv6, so beyond a certain point the O(n) search on a linked-list does not scale. lcsync uses SIMD (CPU vector operations) to implement counted bloom filters, as well as what I'm calling a "bloom timer", which lets us track active multicast groups in O(1) constant time.
+Early versions of lcsync used SIMD (CPU vector operations) to implement counted bloom filters, as well as we are calling a "bloom timer", which lets us track active multicast groups in O(1) constant time.
 This works, but has the drawback that even for 0 active groups, CPU usage is constant.
 The size of the bloom filters can be tuned depending on the expected number of simultaneous groups.
-It really only makes sense to use this approach for a large number or groups.
-For smaller numbers of groups, a binary tree or even a linked-list such as the Linux kernel uses is more appropriate.
-The option to use a simpler structure will be added in a future release.

 Usage